lunar-natalie/os-build/README.md

-Operating system build environment and toolchain Docker image for `i686-pc-none-elf` targets.
+Docker image providing a build environment and toolchain for the `i686-elf` platform.